'I cried for half a day': Rising Star nominee and archaeologist Evelin hopes to inspire other women with an award win

 She says: “To be honest it was quite surprising.
 When I was nominated I was like ‘Oh, my God’, and when I got into the final I was genuinely crying for half a day because I just couldn’t believe it.”

-The Courier readers and subscribers will vote to decide the Rising Star Award winner who will be announced at The Courier Business Awards ceremony on Saturday 28th October.
+The Courier readers and subscribers will vote to decide the winner of the Rising Star Award, sponsored by Henderson Loggie, who will be announced at The Courier Business Awards ceremony on Saturday 28th October.